azurecurve/azrcrv-flags/readme.txt

 The shortcode usage is **[flag id="gb" width="20px" border="1px solid black"]** where the **id** is the country code shown below; width and border are optional paramaters and can be defaulted from the settings.
 Shortcode usage of **[flag="gb"]** where default parameters are to be used is also supported.

 Defintion of flags can be found at [https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2](Wikipedia page ISO 3166-1 alpha-2) (although some additional flags have been included).

+Custom flags can be added; if a custom flag with the same name as a standard flag exists, the custom flag will be used.

 [Shortcodes In Comments](https://development.azurecurve.co.uk/classicpress-plugins/shortcode-in-comments/) can be used to allow flags in comments and [Shortcodes In Widgets](https://development.azurecurve.co.uk/classicpress-plugins/shortcode-in-widgets/) can allow them in widgets.